robjustice/Apple3/Titan2e/Readme.md

 This is included in the original soshdboot disk images.
 I just had not got around to documenting and sharing the code until now.

+Note, this only allows the emulation to be launched and config changed before launching.
+No saving of the config via the menu is supported with this current implementation.

 ## Build the Interpreter:
 ```
 ca65 titan2e.interp.s -l titan2e.interp.lst